TSABM/inbre-retina/README.md

 Began work on a new plugin where I can experiement with the gui a bit.
 I used cookiecutter this time instead of making the base plugin manually.
 It has quirks but it might be good to use in the future due to its speed.

+Began experiementing with a basic example gui editor.
+The gui makes sense enough, there are essentially 4 options when it comes to the gui.
+1 Type pure python and let the built in autogenerate function make the gui around that.
+Its easy but I suspect not very accurate the more complex a function gets.
+In tandem with this or seperate (not entirely sure) magic factory allows some customization of these values while still keeping it simple.
+Then theres magic gui container which gives even more control and lastly pure qwidget widgets.
+The last being the most powerful but also the most finnecky.
+Unfortunately I still need more practice with these things, the prebuilt example only seems to lay a very small line of pixels down the screen rather than seeming to do anything meaningful.
+I need to figure out better how its actually interacting.

 ## Day 7 6/5/2024
 9:40 am - 2:40 pm